-Using garden therapy is a great way to heal nearly anything that ails you.
-There's no better place to relax or become one with nature than in a physical therapy garden.
+Gardens used for therapy provide a great way to heal and nurture us, whether we're suffering from a physical, mental or emotional condition or just want to enjoy the peace and relaxation that one finds in a garden.
+There's no better place to become one with nature than in a therapy garden.
 So what is horticultural therapy and how is it used?
 Let's learn more about healing gardens for therapy and the horticulture therapeutic benefits they provide.

 What is Horticultural Therapy?

-The art of using plants as tools for healing is not a new practice.
-Ancient civilizations and various cultures throughout time have incorporated the use of horticultural therapy as part of a holistic healing regimen.
+The art of incorporating a natural setting for healing is not a new practice.
+Ancient civilizations and various cultures throughout time have used horticultural therapy as part of a holistic healing regimen.

 Horticultural Therapeutic Benefits